WadhwaniAI/StudentDropoutEWS/README.md

 ---

-- Students in India drop out of schools due to social, economic and geographical factors.
+- Students in India drop out of schools due to diverse social, economic and geographical factors.
 - Students enrolled in a given academic year (AY) but **failing to re-enroll** in the *next* AY are dropouts.
 - This project is an Early Warning System (EWS) using ML to predict, understand and mitigate student dropouts.
 - We formulate this as a Binary Classification ML problem (dropout: label 1, not-dropout: label 0).